-The Board of Directors knows of no other matters that may be brought before the meeting which require submission to a vote of the stockholders.
+The Board of Directors knows of no other matter that may be brought before the meeting that requires submission to a vote of the stockholders.
 If any other matters are properly brought before the meeting, however, the persons named in the enclosed proxy or their substitutes will vote in accordance with their best judgment on such matters.

-A complete list of stockholders entitled to vote at the Annual Meeting will be available for inspection on May 12, 1997 at the Company's headquarters located at 135 Duryea Road, Melville, New York 11747.
+A complete list of stockholders entitled to vote at the Annual Meeting will be available for inspection beginning May 16, 1999 at the Company's headquarters located at 135 Duryea Road, Melville, New York 11747.